Things to Do in Russia in December

 Best Activities in December

-Moscow Kremlin and Red Square Winter Tours
+Kremlin and Red Square Winter Exploration

 Moscow Metro Architecture Tours